 About Senior Health

-Complete guide to products for seniorsA power of attorney (POA) document is an essential legal tool that can help families plan for an elderly loved one’s future wishes and care needs.
-By naming someone to act on their behalf, a power of attorney can help ensure your loved one’s financial and health care decisions are made according to their wishes should they become unable to do so.
-A power of attorney may also provide clarity and simplify a family member’s responsibilities while reducing the potential risk of disagreements.
-But to avoid complications, it’s important that a power of attorney is created and signed before it’s needed.
+Explore products for seniorsA power of attorney (POA) document is a legal tool that can help families plan for an elderly loved one’s future wishes and care needs.
+By naming someone to act on their behalf, a POA can help ensure your parent’s financial and health care decisions are made according to their wishes should they become unable to do so.
+A POA may also provide clarity and simplify a family member’s responsibilities while reducing the potential risk for disagreements.
+However, to avoid complications, it’s important that a power of attorney for an elderly parent is created and signed before it’s needed.

 Our free tool provides options, advice, and next steps based on your unique situation.